chbrown13/class-ops/Basics/Setup.md

 ### Quizzes

-Workshops may include quizzes to assess your understanding of workshop content.
+Workshops will often include short quizzes to assess your understanding of workshop content.
 Quizzes on Docable will consist of multiple choice questions that will notify you if your answers are correct or provide the right answer otherwise.
-Check out the examples of quiz formats below with single and multi-choice options.
+Choose your response(s) in the quiz and click the gray check mark (✅) on the right of the panel to submit.
+Check out examples of quiz format below:

 #### Single Choice Question

 A *description* for the question will be here.
-Choose your response below and click the check mark on the right to submit your response.
 _Select Choice A for the correct answer below:_

 ```js|{type:'quiz', quiz_type:'singlechoice', quiz_answers:'0'}